BioinformaticsFMRP/TCGAbiolinksGUI/README.md

 * Luo, Weijun, Brouwer and Cory (2013).
 “Pathview: an R/Bioconductor package for pathway-based data integration and visualization.”
 Bioinformatics, 29(14), pp. 1830-1831.

+# Increasing loaded DLL

+If you receive this error message:  `maximal number of DLLs reached...` You will need to increase the maimun number of DLL R can load.
+R_MAX_NUM_DLLS In MACOS just mofify the file `/Library/Frameworks/R.framework/Resources/etc/Renviron` and add `R_MAX_NUM_DLLS=110` in the end.

+For other OS check https://stat.ethz.ch/R-manual/R-patched/library/base/html/Startup.html.